Valid - We determined these addresses to be valid and safe to email. They will have a very low bounce rate of under 2%.

 DO NOT MAIL - WHY DO WE FLAG THESE?

 As a responsible email validation service, we do our best to protect your IP/Domain Mailing Reputation.
-You mailing campaign becomes successful when you email lands in the inbox and not the junk box.
+Your mailing campaign succeeds when your email lands in the inbox, not the junk box.

 The "Do Not Mail" Status represents one of the next steps where we identify potential emails that can cause harm to your IP/Domain Reputation.

-Let's dig a little deeper into the meaning of role-based and why, but let's hear it from the mailing exports of major ESP Providers who send billions of emails a day.
-Click of the following links below.
+Let's dig a little deeper into the meaning of role-based and why, but let's hear it from the mailing exports of major ESP Providers who send billions of emails daily.
+Click on the following links below.

 There are hundreds of more links from many more large companies than the ones above explaining why.
-We totally understand that depending on your business model and industry.
-That you might need to email to role-based emails, that's fine, it's the risk you take.
-We're just pointing it out and it's your decision on which role-based emails you want to mail and the risk you want to take.
+We understand that depending on your business model and industry, you might need to send messages to role-based emails.
+You may do this, but we must communicate the risk involved.
+It's your decision on which role-based emails to mail and whether the risk is worthwhile.

-All emails that we flag as "Role-Based" are valid emails, they have been validated.
+All emails that we flag as "Role-Based" are valid emails.